 It is important to find the right flooring for you as it is a key element of your home.
 You need to be able to trust it to perform its job at its absolute best.

-Walnut flooring is a very stylish choice for your home and is often associated with large, expansive spaces due to its rich, dark coloring.
+Walnut flooring is a very stylish choice for your home and is often associated with large, expansive spaces due to its rich, dark colouring.
 It becomes a real statement in a room and is something that people will gravitate towards when they enter your home.

 This will invariably invoke questions: ‘what kind of wood is it?’ and ‘where did you get it?’
 You will be able to confidently answer them by saying that you went to Rhodium Floors, a company that is informed and knowledgeable about the products that they sell.